IN THE NEWS

 Attorney Andrew Meyer calls out Massachusetts Board of Registration in Medicine for failing to protect patients from bad doctors

 Boston Magazine calls trial attorney and patient advocate Andrew Meyer "Boston's most prolific medical malpractice attorney" in an exposé on dangerous doctors.

 The Secret Truth About Boston Doctors

 Sexual misconduct, sloppy — sometimes catastrophic — mistakes, and a medical board that's been known to look the other way.
 Local physicians keep getting away with bad medicine, but you may never know who they are until it's too late.

 In the June 2019 issue of Boston Magazine, writer Michael Damiano uncovers the secretive world of Boston medicine — one where doctors who have multiple medical errors on their records, continue to treat patients.
-Damiano's reporting further reveals that the Massachusetts Medical Board, the disciplinary entity meant to regulate physicians, is not only ineffective and lacking in transparency, but includes some of the very doctors it should be investigating on its board.
+Damiano's reporting further reveals that the Massachusetts Board of Registration in Medicine, the disciplinary entity meant to regulate physicians, is not only ineffective and lacking in transparency, but includes some of the very doctors it should be investigating on its board.

 "When physicians with histories of bad outcomes do face consequences, the sanctions tend to be temporary or easily circumvented.
 Doctors quietly leave one hospital, only to pop up at another.
 In severe cases, a doctor with a history of problems might leave Massachusetts altogether and reboot his or her career in another state.
 Meanwhile, studies have found that as few as 10 percent of medical errors are reported nationwide, and here in Massachusetts, the state medical board acts only in a small fraction of the cases that come before it.
 Last year, for instance, the board received 211 complaints alleging medical mistakes but disciplined only 17 doctors for providing substandard care."